ATM 2019 Theme Descriptions

 NextGen and SESAR promote efficient use of airport and airspace resources through strategic flow management and optimization from the perspectives of both carrier and service provider.
 This theme includes concepts of collaborative decision making (CDM) for solving congestion problems.

-Trajectory and queue management
+Trajectory prediction and trajectory and queue management

 A key paradigm change in NextGen and SESAR is the shift of control by tactical clearance to management by reference to a trajectory.
 Topics in this theme include all aspects of trajectory planning, optimization, and coordination including real time updates and traffic synchronization.
 Also included are tools and procedures for queue management such as arrival manager, departure manager and surface manager.
+The topic also includes enhanced techniques for trajectory prediction.

 This theme encompasses concepts, algorithms, analysis and systems that address tactical separation in the air and on the airport surface.
 Topics include methods and models for assessing separation requirements, ground-based, airborne, and combined approaches for safety alerting and conflict resolution, and wake turbulence management.